Nova Scotia parliamentary expenses scandal: Criminal charges

-On February 14, 2011, after an eight-month investigation, Hurlburt, Wilson, NDP turned Independent MLA Trevor Zinck and former Liberal cabinet minister Russell MacKinnon were all charged with fraud of over $5,000 and breach of trust by a public officer.
+On February 14, 2011, after an eight-month investigation, Hurlburt, Wilson, NDP/independent MLA Trevor Zinck and former Liberal cabinet minister/independent MLA Russell MacKinnon were all charged with fraud of over $5,000 and breach of trust by a public officer.
 Zinck was charged with two counts of theft of over $5,000, and Hurlburt, Wilson and MacKinnon were charged with uttering a forged document.

-In September 2011, Wilson pleaded guilty to one count each of uttering forged documents, fraud and breach of trust, and was sentenced to nine months in jail and 18 months probation in April 2012.
-On April 12, 2012, Hurlburt pleaded guilty to fraud and breach of trust and will be sentenced on July 5.
-He was sentenced to a year of house arrest and a year of probation.
+In September 2011, Wilson pleaded guilty to one count each of uttering forged documents, fraud and breach of trust, and was sentenced to 9 months in jail and 18 months of probation in April 2012.

+On April 12, 2012, Hurlburt pleaded guilty to fraud and breach of trust.
+He was sentenced to 1 year of house arrest and 1 year of probation.

+MacKinnon planned to fight the charges against him in court.
+He eventually pleaded guilty to breach of trust and received a 1 year conditional sentence, followed by 1 year of probation.

-MacKinnon plans to fight the charges against him in court.
-A preliminary hearing for Zinck had been postponed several times and a trial date has been set for June 10, 2013.
+A preliminary hearing for Zinck had been postponed several times and his trial date was set for June 10, 2013.
+During his trial, Zinck pleaded guilty to criminal counts of fraud and breach of trust, and was sentenced to imprisonment for 4 months, followed by probation for 1 year.

 Members involved and their claims

-Note:The table below counts the total amount claimed by the MLA in expenses.
+Note: The table below counts the total amount claimed by the MLA in expenses.
 However, not all of these claims are for illegitimate purposes.